What Went Wrong At The Fenty Hair Salon In London?

 Sherrille Riley is the founder of Beauty Edit Mayfair and has over 20 years experience in hair styling.
 She shared some insight: “If you’re going to promote yourself as diverse, you need to make sure your workforce is trained and able to deliver.
 Do not use us as a marketing tool to raise your profile.”

-“In order to specialize in afro hair, you need extensive training, passion, and knowledge, and you need to be in an area where you can practice it regularly,” Riley adds.
+“In order to specialise in afro hair, you need extensive training, passion and knowledge, and you need to be in an area where you can practise it regularly,” Riley adds.
 “So the way to tackle this gap is to be more proactive in the recruitment process from inception with stylists and also with the staff coordinating the activations so that the best people are on the job.”